-The Liquor and Cannabis Regulation Branch (LCRB) will be responsible for licensing private stores and will monitor the retail sector, which will consist of private stores and government-operated stores.
+The Liquor and Cannabis Regulation Branch (LCRB) is responsible for licensing private stores and will monitor the retail sector, which will consist of private stores and government-operated stores.
 The rules governing retail stores will be similar to those currently in place for liquor, and public and private retailers will have similar operating rules.

 You can also find detailed information on LCRB’s website.